Jehadel/2D_transformations_demo/README.md

 ### Rotation matrix (clockwise)

-The rotation formulas is harder to explain.
+The rotation formulas are harder to explain.
 (Explanation will come with figures soon).

 For the moment, just take for granted that the rotation matrix is :